-The Castle of Chenonceau, jewel of the Loire Valley castles
+The castles of the Loire Valley near the campsite

 Chenonceau Castle in Indre-et-Loire